-5 Ways to Reduce Linen Replacement Costs in your OPL
+5 Ways to Reduce Linen Replacement Costs in your On-Premise Laundry

 - Don’t over-dry your linens.
-Much like chemicals, consistently over-drying linens can deteriorate the fabrics and reduce their life.
+Much like chemicals, consistently over-drying linens can cause the fabrics to deteriorate and reduce their life.
 Advanced controls in today’s commercial dryers can help you better monitor dryness and reduce dry times — which increases linen life, increases efficiency, and helps cut down on utilities.

 - More training for staff.
-Turnover in OPL operations can be high, which makes training and onboarding difficult.
-However, training your staff to properly use the commercial machines, handle stains, and other processes in your on-premise laundry room will help reduce linen loss over time.
+Turnover in on-premise laundry operations can be high, which makes training and onboarding difficult.
+However, training your staff to properly use the commercial machines, handle stains, and other processes in your laundry room will help reduce linen loss over time.

 - Treat stains immediately.
 Stains that are treated quickly are generally easier to remove.
 If possible, make it part of your process to spot-treat stains during linen collection and use special stain fighters during cleaning.
 If you’re able to remove a stain, you can put the sheets, towels, and other linens back in the rotation rather than discard them.

 - Monitor productivity and equipment.
 "Good" isn’t good enough.
 A good on-premise laundry manager is constantly looking to improve productivity and operations and catch potential problems.
 Having a good process for managing ongoing maintenance, training, and improving processes will help increase success in the laundry operation.

 Do you have more questions about running an efficient on-premise laundry room or upgrading to high-quality commercial laundry equipment?
 Our team is here to help laundry investors across Colorado, New Mexico, Wyoming, west Texas, and western Nebraska.